 ## alternative hypothesis: true location shift is not equal to 0

 Here the ranges of the distributions are clearly different (X is concentrated on a subrange of Y), but their median values are similar (actually 0), and there is no tendency of either of them being smaller than the other.
-Hence Wilcoxon P-value is not significant.
+Hence, the Wilcoxon P-value is not significant.

 Example analysis: Blood pressure data